ted-tanner/entries-backend/Readme.md

 * Budget should store (in encrypted blob) a list of all users who have accepted the share of a budget.
 As soon as a user accepts a budget share, the user should update the budget to add themselves to that list.
 * All encrypted fields should house encrypted JSON, even if that JSON has just a single field.
 This will allow those fields to be easily extensible and backwards compatible.
 * App should send release version in a header
+* Use RSA-4096 + Kyber-1024 for exchanging symmetric keys.
+The keys will be encrypted with RSA(Kyber(Key)).
+RSA-4096 is state-of-the-art and Kyber-1024 is quantum-resistant.

 #### IMPORTANT Data Syncronization Stuff
 * Synchronize all data with a hash.
 When client goes to update data, the client must provide a hash of the encrypted data that it thinks the server has.
 If the hash doesn't match what the server has, the update is rejected by the server.
 The client must pull what the server has and redo the update.